bawanti/Informatica-Cloud-Samples/CDI Jira Integration/README.md

 # Informatica Cloud (CDI) Jira Integration using REST APIs

-This project contains set of re-usable Informatica Cloud (CDI) design assets to demonstarte how CDI REST V2 connection can be used to interact with Jira Cloud.
-Most of the use-cases can be implemented using out-of-the-box Jira CDI connector, but this method can be used if some objects or operations aren't avialble in the OOB connector.
+This project contains set of re-usable Informatica Cloud (CDI) design assets to demonstrate how CDI REST V2 connection can be used to interact with Jira Cloud.
+Most of the use-cases can be implemented using out-of-the-box Jira CDI connector, but this method can be used if some objects or operations aren't available in the OOB connector.

 [Click Here](https://docs.informatica.com/integration-cloud/cloud-data-integration-connectors/current-version/jira-cloud-connector/introduction-to-jira-cloud-connector/jira-cloud-connector-overview.html) to read the details about the native CDI Jira connector.